Skip to content

 public void onCreate() {

-//If the agreement has been agreed, initialize in Application
+//If already agreed to the policy, initialize in Application

 if(agreeProtocol){